Do you need to change your attitude about writing?

 You can read more detail about these ideas here.

-I work with many troubled and frustrated writers and all of them benefit from getting their writing done shortly after waking up (waking at whatever time works best for them — not necessarily 5 am!)
+I work with many troubled and frustrated writers, and all of them benefit from getting their writing done shortly after waking up (waking at whatever time works best for them — not necessarily 5 am!).
 This is not because there is any “magic” associated with mornings.
-Instead, it’s a result of displaying a positive, take-charge habit and just getting the work done.
+Instead, it’s a result of building a positive, take-charge habit and just getting the work done.

 This attitude works for laundry.
 And it works for writing, too.